dannycahoon/apiWorkshop/scenarios/warrantyClaim/README.md

 ### Activate Draft Policies
 Return to your API Implementation, edit the draft policies and save them

-### Redeploy your API
+### Re-deploy your API
-You need to redeploy your API to activate the key validation and application rate limiting policies you just added.
+You need to re-deploy your API to activate the key validation and application rate limiting policies you just added.
+Visit [Deploying an API](../../tutorials/manage/apis/deploy_api) if you need a refresher.

 ### Invoke your API
 Now that you have successfully created an application and gathered your app keys, you’ll send requests to the API to ensure the policies work as intended.